-The Rolls-Royce 102EX (Phantom Experimental Electric) is back home at West Sussex, England after completing a global test program.
-First unveiled at the 2011 Geneva Motor Show the car went on a world tour to ensure that the electrically Phantom could stand the test of being a true-blue Rolls-Royce.
+The Rolls-Royce 102EX (Phantom Experimental Electric) is back home in West Sussex, England, after completing a global test program.
+First unveiled at the 2011 Geneva Motor Show, the car went on a world tour to ensure that the electrically Phantom could stand the test of being a true-blue Rolls-Royce.

 The company would be releasing market research findings by the first quarter of 2012.
-The car is said to be powered by a lithium ion battery pack and two electric motors which are mounted at the rear sub-frame.
-The 102EX can hit speeds from 0 to 60 mph in less than 8 seconds and boasts of top speed of 99 mph.
-Once fully charged the car can travel up to 124 miles.
+The car is powered by a lithium-ion battery pack and two electric motors, which are mounted at the rear sub-frame.
+The 102EX can hit speeds from 0 to 60 mph in less than 8 seconds and boasts of a top speed of 99 mph.
+Once fully charged, the car can travel up to 124 miles.